 Sensitive teeth can make eating and drinking unpleasant.
 There are many reasons that teeth become sensitive.
 Whether you’re brushing too hard, have a receding gum line, have a cracked tooth, or have another problem, it’s important to find the reason that your teeth are becoming sensitive.

 Once you know why your teeth are having this problem, you can address the issue.
 Below are some of the most common reasons that teeth become sensitive.

 Brushing too hard can cause tooth sensitivity in two ways.
 First, hard brushing can rub away enamel.
 This causes tiny holes to form in the teeth, exposing the dentin.
 Dentin is a layer of the tooth made up of several sensitive tubes.
 Once the dentin is exposed, the teeth become more sensitive.

-Second, brushing too hard can also pull the gums away from the teeth, exposing the sensitive roots of the teeth, causing further tooth sensitivity.
+Second, brushing too hard can also pull the gums away from the teeth, exposing the sensitive roots of the teeth, and causing further tooth sensitivity.
 Your dentist will let you know if the gums are pulling away from your teeth, as it will be clear to the dentist when you come in for your 6-month checkup.

 Whether you came in for a regular checkup or an out-of-the-ordinary dental procedure, these appointments often leave patients experiencing sensitive teeth – temporarily.

 If you’ve noticed that your teeth are sensitive immediately after a visit to the dentist, don’t worry about it.
 If the sensitivity continues longer than several days, contact your dentist to find out if there’s any reason for concern.